nooodl/gs2/README.md

 `$33` (`div, chunks, split, each, /`) | Divide numbers; splits a list in chunks of size _n_; split two lists; call block with each element of list.
 `$34` (`mod, step, clean-split, map, %`) | Modulo numbers; each nth element for list+number; split two lists removing empty lists; maps block over list.
 `$35` (`and, get, when, filter, &`) | Bitwise and numbers; index list; eval block only when number on top of stack is non-zero, filter list by block.
-Et cetera, et cetera, et cetera.
-You know what, just read the mnemonics in gs2.py and mess around with them.
-If you need to know anything ask me via [mail](mailto:0nooodl@gmail.com) or IRC (I'm mauris in #anagol on freenode.)
+Et cetera.
+You can see the full list of mnemonics in `gs2.py` and play around with them to get a feel for what they do.

 ## Example usage and gs2c